chef/automate/components/docs-chef-io/content/automate/ha_aws_credentials.md

 As a bastion server, it should have the public access with a public IPv4 address.

 Arn link in config.toml… default certificate we can use - certificate manager —

+- full access is required for s3 backup